Spectral Joint Subspace Estimation for Heterogeneous Multi-View Data: Geometry and Reweighting: Error Bounds for Equal and General Weights Error Bounds for Equal and General Weights

 In this context, the {MOP-UP} algorithm in \cite{tang2025mode} consists of two stages.
-The initialization stage is equivalent to \Cref{alg:hjive} with equal weights (i.e., AJIVE) and they obtain a bound of $O(\varepsilon^2)$.
+The initialization stage is equivalent to \Cref{alg:weighted-ajive} with equal weights (i.e., AJIVE) and they obtain a bound of $O(\varepsilon^2)$.
 They subsequently refine this initial estimator via alternating projection to derive a final bound of order $(K^{-1}\log n)^{1/2}$, provided that $K \gtrsim \varepsilon^{-4}\log n$.
-In comparison, our upper bound is of orderf $\varepsilon\cdot(K^{-1}\log n)^{1/2}$, merely requiring $K \gtrsim \log n$.
-As $\varepsilon\asymp n^{1/2}\snr^{-1}\le c$ for some small constant $c>0$, this underscores several key advantages of our analysis.
-First, our result holds under a much milder condition on the number of views $K$.
-Second, in the regime where their condition on $K$ is satisfied, our bound is strictly smaller than their initialization error.
-Finally, unlike their refined bound which vanishes as $K\to \infty$ but is independent of signal strength, our bound vanishes as either $K\to \infty$ or $\snr \to \infty$ and is minimax-optimal.
+In comparison, our upper bound is of order $\varepsilon\cdot(K^{-1}\log n)^{1/2}$, requiring only $K \gtrsim \log n$.
+Thus, the condition on $K$ is milder; whenever their condition holds, our bound is also smaller than their initialization error.
+Moreover, unlike their refined bound, our bound vanishes as either $K\to \infty$ or $\snr \to \infty$ and matches the minimax lower bound up to logarithmic factors.
 This suggests that in this scenario iterative refinement may be theoretically redundant.